|

 Christian faith (Oberling, pp. 128-33; Sharashenidze).

-sent gifts (pīke) to the shah in the form of boys and girls, horses,
+paid tribute and sent gifts (pīke) to the shah in the form of boys

 was enriched by translations of Persian classics and adaptations of Persian